CToH10/workoutManager/README.md

 ### List all muscle groups - GET /muscles <br>

-Will list all exercises registered to that muscle group.<br>
+Will list all exercises registered to that muscle group<br>
 Standard answer:<br>

 ```json